-Becker suggested treating children as goods that parents not only "buy," but can also invest in.
+In his classic 1960 paper, Becker suggested treating children as goods that parents not only "buy," but can also invest in.
 Parents thus derive utility both from their number of children, i.e., child "quantity," and from the level of their child investments, referred to as child "quality."
 Becker's notion of child quality applies to many kinds of investments in and spending on children.
 For instance, wealthier parents may choose to provide more space for their children by buying a house with additional bedrooms or to spend more on their children's wardrobe.
-If such spending increases with income, children are more expensive for richer parents, and if the demand for child quality is sufficiently elastic with respect to income, the number of children may well decline with income.
+As spelled out by Becker and Lewis (1973), if such spending increases with income, children are more expensive for richer parents.
+Hence, if the demand for child quality is sufficiently elastic with respect to income, the number of children may well decline with income.

 The aspect of child quality that drew the most attention concerned investments in children's education, in part because these investments make up a large part of total spending on children.
-Even if direct outlays are small (e.g., when free public schooling is provided by the government), there is still a large opportunity cost, in that children that spend their day in school cannot work.
-Before the rise of mass schooling, child labor provided a substantial fraction of total income for many families (Horrell and Humphries 1995).
-This loss of child labor income makes up the majority of the opportunity cost of education for many families.
+Even if direct outlays are small (e.g., when free public schooling is provided by the government), there is still a large opportunity cost, in that children that spend their day in